AProgrammablePhoenix/VirtualProcessingUnit/SVASM/README.md

 * [ ] Implement auto assigning values for comparisons
 * [ ] Implement RSP and RBP registers in both VASM and SVASM, changing memory behavior (espcially stack) => unifying stack and user memory -> In Progress
 * [ ] Unifying unified memory (stack + user memory) with readonly memory (ROZ) -> In Progress
-* [ ] Replace current DR register with RDx registers where x varies from integers 0 to 3 (4 floating point storing registers), which will be extended later (ERDx & RRDx) -> Planned
+* [ ] Replace current DR register with FPRx registers where x varies from integers 0 to 3 (4 registers floating point storing numbers), which will be extended later (EFPRx & RFPRx) -> Planned